 1. Taking a True Transformation Mindset; Positioning for a Healthy, Long Journey Ahead

-IT projects as a whole have a reputation for ballooning schedules and budgets, so it is no surprise that one group of healthcare survey respondents acknowledged that their transformation journey was longer than expected.
+IT projects as a whole have a reputation for ballooning schedules and budgets, so it is no surprise that one group of healthcare survey respondents4 acknowledged that their transformation journey was longer than expected.

 Instead of positioning digital transformation efforts like any other technology initiative, leaders should emphasize that the organization’s digital transformation program is a journey.
 It is about changing not only your platform but also evolving your value proposition to customers, partners, and patients.